Mazaalto/Game-development/Tic tac toe with Minimax/README.md

 # Memo by Mazaalto

+I collect games here, that I have developed in my free time.
+Usually the reason is to have some fun with the kids or try out something new.

+## Turtle race!

+My godson likes to always ask: who is the fastest!
+So I found a Rasperry Pi project, that teaches how to make a turlte race game where one can compete each other.

+## Tic-tac-toe
 This is a tutorial project made by Leodanis Pozo Ramos and the original code is distributed under the MIT license.
 I wanted to learn python and Tkinter and have a inital skeleton to build my own games.
 I would like to code Ben Orlin's ultimate Tic tac toe from the book Math with Bad Drawings and I will use the tutorial in order to achieve results more quickly.